shilad/wikibrain/README.md

 wikAPIdia
 =====
-WikAPIdia is a multi-lingual Java framework that provides easy and efficient access to Wikipedia data.
+The WikAPIdia Java framework provides easy and efficient access to multi-lingual Wikipedia data.
 Specifically we:
-* Offer convient tools for downloading and organizing Wikipedia data.
+* Offer tools that download and organize specific Wikipedia datasets across several languages.
-* Support multi-lingual data analysis that analyzes relationships between multiple language editions of Wikipedia.
+* Provide tools that parse the Wikipedia datasets and load them into databases for data analysis.
+* Provide "concept mapping" algorithms that identify cross-lingual concepts and the pages in each language edition that link to those concepts.
 * Provide semantic-relatedness algorithms that measure the relationship between two concepts such as "racecar" and "engine."
+* Support parallelization.

 ###System Requirements
 * Maven (required)